-- 1. On the analyzer, press Start on the main menu to start the measurement process. - 2.
+- 1. Press Start on the main menu to start the measurement process. - 2.
 Leave the system to run for a couple of hours before starting any calibrations.

 4.6 Analyzer setup

 After the analyzer has stabilized, the system and user parameters must be set, followed by an initial calibration.